'Donahue' and Other Iconic Talk Shows We Used To Be Obsessed With

 Talking Heads

-Jerry Springer, who died today, will be long remembered for keeping the "fun in dysfunction" with "The Jerry Springer Show" that leaned in hard on family feuds.
-While the world wonders who will be the next talk show host to interview trashy, crazy guests, we can't forget about some notorious talk shows, both day and night, that have faded from view.
-For every Letterman, Leno, or Oprah, there was also a Jenny Jones or a Chevy Chase and many other TV talk shows you may have forgotten.
+While the world may wonder who will be the next talk show host to interview trashy, crazy guests, we can't forget about some notorious talk shows, both day and night, that have faded from view.
+For every Donahue, Letterman, Leno, or Oprah, there was also a Jenny Jones or a Chevy Chase and many other TV talk shows you may have forgotten.

 Jerry Springer Talk Show